broadinstitute/gatk-sv/website/docs/modules/evidence_qc.md

 We also recommend using sex assignments generated from the ploidy estimates and incorporating them into the PED file, with sex = 0 for sex aneuploidies.

-The upstream and downstream dependencies of the TrainGCNV module are illustrated in the following diagram.
+The upstream and downstream dependencies of the EvidenceQC workflow are illustrated in the following diagram.

 <br/>